Academic Progression Policy

 - The student fails two (2) End of Rotation Examinations during the clinical phase.

-- The student fails to adhere to the PA policy on Professional Standards of Conduct at any time.
+- The student fails to adhere to the PA Professional Standards of Conduct Policy.

 Academic Probation

-Academic probation ("Probation") is an academic status designed by the SPC to alert students that their academic, professional, or behavioral performance is failing to meet minimum standards, placing them at risk for program dismissal.
-The performance and progress of students on Probation will be reviewed by the SPC monthly and at the conclusion of each semester.
-The terms of Probation will be documented in the educational record and may include a remediation plan, required meetings with faculty advisor, repeating or review of part or all the curriculum, personal counseling or tutoring, and other cognitive evaluations or approaches to encourage satisfactory performance.
-Students placed on Probation have failed to meet minimum academic or professional standards; as such, Probation status may be documented in the student's official UNR transcript, and may be reportable to professional state licensing boards.
-Students may not be on Probation, for any reason, for more than two (2) semesters throughout the program or they may be recommended for dismissal.
+Academic probation ("Probation") is an academic status designed to alert students that their academic, professional, or behavioral performance fails to meet minimum standards, placing them at risk for program dismissal.
+The performance and progress of students on Probation will be reviewed by the SPC monthly and after each semester.
+The terms of Probation will be documented in the student's official academic record, and may be reportable to professional state licensing boards.
+If a student exceeds a total of two semesters on Probation, they will be recommended for dismissal.

 Student Restrictions while on Probation

 Students on Probation are not permitted to serve in elected leadership positions, participate in admissions applicant interviews, and may be subject to additional restrictions as determined by the SPC.
-Students on Probation are not considered to be in "good academic standing" until Probation status has been lifted by the SPC.
+Students on Probation are not considered to be in "good academic standing."
 Students may not graduate while on Probation.

 Remediation

-A Remediation Plan is designed to notify faculty and learners of program expectations established to provide the greatest opportunity to achieve success in meeting the learning outcomes of a course when an initial attempt of the assessment indicates the student has been unsuccessful.
-The plan will be developed by the Academic Coordinator or Clinical Director with the assistance of the course director.
+A Remediation Plan is designed to notify faculty and learners of program expectations established to provide the greatest opportunity to achieve success in meeting a course's learning outcomes when an initial assessment attempt indicates the student has been unsuccessful.
+The Director of Curriculum will develop the plan with the assistance of the course director.
 The plan will be presented and reviewed by the SPC.
-The components of the plan will include: 1) required activities, assignments and assessments to be successfully completed; 2) the final date of submission of materials in support of the remediation plan; and 3) signatures of the students and the faculty reviewer or SPC Chair(s).
+The components of the plan will include 1) the required activities, assignments, and assessments to be completed; 2) the final date of submission of materials in support of the remediation plan; and 3) the signatures of the students and the faculty reviewer or SPC Chair(s).
 Failure to fulfill all the terms of a remediation plan may result in dismissal from the program.
-Student remediation progress will be monitored by the course director and the SPC.
-(Diagram) (ARC-PA A3.15c & B4.02)
+(ARC-PA 5thA3.15c)

-Students are required to submit written notification to the program director if they choose to withdraw from the program voluntarily.
+Students must submit written notification to the program director if they voluntarily withdraw from the program.
 The date the program receives the written withdrawal notification becomes the official withdrawal date.
-(ARC-PA A3.15d)
+(ARC-PA 5th A3.15d)

 In summary, the SPC may recommend dismissal in the following cases: